Scientific productivity as a random walk: Discussion

-The quantitative study of scientific careers and faculty productivity has been approached by many scholars, typically using techniques from a social science methodological toolkit such as descriptive data analysis and observational causal inference that aim to identify averages behind a veil of variability.
-Our results, based on a mechanistic model that centers this variability, show that changes in variance drive changes in the average, and that incentives and other system-level factors constrain and shape the way the fluctuations at the local level generate the aggregate trends.
-Our work suggests a shift in perspective: that individual-level fluctuations are an inherent part of research productivity, and that the panoply of contingent factors are an inherent part of the system to be understood rather than averaged away.
-This shift toward randomness and variability, away from deterministic laws, illuminates the broad diversity that characterizes real productivity patterns, within and across scientific careers.
+\rr{The quantitative study of scientific careers has been approached by many scholars, typically using techniques from a social science methodological toolkit that aim to identify averages behind a veil of variance.} Our results, based on a \rr{dynamical} model that centers this variability, show that changes in variance drive changes in the average, and that incentives and other system-level factors constrain and shape the way the fluctuations at the local level generate the aggregate trends. \rr{Our work suggests a shift in perspective: individual-level fluctuations are an inherent part of research productivity, and the panoply of contingent factors are an inherent part of the system to be understood rather than averaged away.} This shift toward randomness and \rr{variance}, away from deterministic laws, illuminates the broad diversity that characterizes real productivity patterns, within and across scientific careers.